3,000th paper written by our School of Aerospace, Transport and Manufacturing academics added to CERES!

 As you probably know, we have been able to fund APC payments for papers acknowledging UKRI or UK-based industrial sponsor funding for several years.
 Nowadays, our growing list of read and publish deals mean that papers in qualifying journals that do not acknowledge this funding can now be made open access.
 This is a big win for authors as it means that your papers can be made open access to everyone, whoever they are and wherever they may be, rather than languishing behind a paywall that only the fortunate can breach.

 To find out more about our deals please visit our publisher deals web page.
 A word of caution – beware the small print!
-Before submitting a paper to one of these publishers it’s best to check with your information specialist to ensure that the journal you wish to publish in is included in the deal.
+Before submitting a paper to one of these publishers it’s best to check with your Research Support Librarian to ensure that the journal you wish to publish in is included in the deal.
 I have written a more in-depth blog post about our deals which you might find helpful.

 Photo by Marcel Eberle on Unsplash.